vidsht/Simon-Game/README.md

-It is a website which shocase my javascript capabilities, it is an electronic game of short-term memory skill which can be played by remembering the color tab in whatever sequence it is shown.
+It is a website that showcases my Javascript capabilities.
+It is also an electronic game of short-term memory skill, which can be played by remembering the color tab in whatever sequence it is shown.